Verifying the Union of Manifolds Hypothesis for Image Data: Introduction

 \section{Introduction}

-The manifold hypothesis \citep{bengio2013representation} states that high-dimensional data of interest often lives in an unknown lower-dimensional manifold embedded in ambient space.
-Recently, there has been renewed interest in studying and exploiting the manifold hypothesis in the context of deep probabilistic modelling \citep{gemici2016normalizing, dai2019diagnosing, rezende2020normalizing, brehmer2020flows, mathieu2020riemannian, arbel2020generalized, kothari2021trumpets, caterini2021rectangular, ross2021tractable, de2022riemannian, loaiza2022diagnosing}, as there is strong evidence supporting this phenomenon.
-From a theoretical perspective, it is known that both manifold learning and density estimation scale exponentially with the (low) \emph{intrinsic} dimension when such structure exists \citep{narayanan2010sample, ozakin2009submanifold}, while scaling exponentially with the (high) \emph{ambient} dimension otherwise \citep{cacoullos1966estimation}.
+The manifold hypothesis \citep{bengio2013representation} states that high-dimensional data of interest often lives in an unknown lower-dimensional manifold embedded in ambient space, and there is strong evidence supporting this hypothesis.
+From a theoretical perspective, it is known that both manifold learning and density estimation scale exponentially with the (low) \emph{intrinsic} dimension when such structure exists \citep{ozakin2009submanifold, narayanan2010sample}, while scaling exponentially with the (high) \emph{ambient} dimension otherwise \citep{cacoullos1966estimation}.
 Thus, the most plausible explanation for the success of machine learning methods on high-dimensional data is the existence of far lower intrinsic dimension, which facilitates learning on datasets of fairly reasonable size.
-This is verified empirically by \citet{pope2020intrinsic}, in which a comprehensive study estimating the intrinsic dimension of commonly-used datasets is performed, clearly finding low-dimensional structure.
+This is verified empirically by \citet{pope2020intrinsic}, in which a comprehensive study estimating the intrinsic dimension of commonly-used image datasets is performed, clearly finding low-dimensional structure.

-However, thinking of observed data as lying on a single unknown low-dimensional manifold is quite limiting, as this immediately implies that the intrinsic dimension throughout the dataset is constant.
-If we consider the intrinsic dimensionality to be the number of factors of variation generating the data, we can see that this formulation prevents distinct regions of the data's support from having differing factors of variation.
+However, thinking of observed data as lying on a single unknown low-dimensional manifold is quite limiting, as this implies that the intrinsic dimension throughout the dataset is constant.
+If we consider the intrinsic dimensionality to be the number of factors of variation generating the data, we can see that this formulation prevents distinct regions of the data's support from having differing quantities of factors of variation.
 Yet this seems to be unrealistic: for example, we should not expect the number of factors needed to describe $8$s and $1$s in the MNIST dataset \citep{lecun1998gradient} to be equal.